GiX007/auto-suggest-offline/README.md

     - `download_and_replay_notebooks.ipynb` – Demonstrates downloading, filtering, and replaying a few example notebooks step by step (cell by cell)
     - `toy_recommendation_workflow_simulations.ipynb` – Simulates the full Auto-Suggest recommendation pipeline using toy data.
 Covers feature extraction, single-operator prediction, RNN/n-gram modeling, and final MLP-based next-operator prediction

-- `models/` – Contains the trained ML-based models for join, groupby, and next-operator prediction, including both traditional and deep learning approaches
+- `models/` – Contains the trained ML-based models for join, groupby, and next-operator prediction, including both traditional and deep learning approaches.
+This also includes sequence models (RNN and N-gram) for next-operator prediction and affinity regression models for pivot/unpivot tasks.

 - `results/` - Training configurations, evaluation outputs and visualizations
    - `metrics` – Training configurations, evaluation results and comparison with heuristic methods CSVs